REBECCA HARRISON

 Contact

-Freelance research consultant and journalist based in the UK.
+Freelance researcher and journalist based in the UK.

 With a background in academia, and experience in arts and outreach roles, I'm interested in uncovering social and environmental justice stories, and sharing them with audiences.